jembi/JeMPI/documentation/architecture.md

 **Output:**

-Data transformed into JSON will sent to the JeMPI_Controller.
-It will be stored in the Kafka topic: \_TOPIC_PATIENT_CONTROLLER="JeMPI-patient-controller"*
+Data transformed into JSON that will be sent to the JeMPI_Controller.
+It will be stored in the Kafka topic: \_TOPIC_PATIENT_CONTROLLER="JeMPI-patient-controller"\*

 Example or a Kafka message coming from the patient controller topic: